bmhaynie/high-branch/_beer/feral.md

 alt:
 availability: Keg
 bitterness:
 description: A barrel fermented Brett beer (Brett is a wild yeast).
 We dry hopped it with citrusy hops to go with the funkiness of the yeast.
-At packaging it was almost 4 months old after aging in our puncheon barrel.
 gravity:
 hops:
 ibu: 22